 W. Standby - The lowest power consumption mode which cannot be switched off (influenced) by the user and that may persist for an indefinite time when the product is connected to the main electricity supply and used in accordance with the manufacturer's instructions.
-Standby is the product's minimum power mode.

-Note: For Imaging Equipment products addressed by this specification, the Standby power level, or the minimum power mode, usually occurs in Off mode, but can occur in Ready or Sleep.
+Note: For Imaging Equipment products addressed by this specification, the Standby power level usually occurs in Off mode, but can occur in Ready or Sleep.
 A product cannot exit Standby and reach a lower power state unless it is physically disconnected from the main electricity supply as a result of manual manipulation.